xmtp/xmtp-dot-org/docs/faq.md

 To explore the software for the nodes that currently form the XMTP network, see the [xmtp-node-go repo](https://github.com/xmtp/xmtp-node-go).

 XMTP Labs is working toward a phased decentralization of the network.
-To learn more, see [XMTP: The journey to decentralization](/blog/journey-to-decentralization).
+To learn more, see [Decentralizing XMTP, a minimum viable proposal ](https://community.xmtp.org/t/decentralizing-xmtp-a-minimum-viable-proposal/510).

 Decentralization of the XMTP network will be achieved by a diverse set of independent third parties operating nodes all over the world.
 Decentralization is a top priority and is required to ensure that XMTP is able to serve everyone on the planet.